open-tale/open-tale.github.io/_docs/01-introduction.md

 potential.
 And when the character grows stronger, the player **feels stronger** with rolls that use bigger dice, and sometimes more dice!

+The very act of rolling dice itself is fun, because the player can have many options instead of simply "rolling a dX".
+This aspect will be covered on chapter 3 and will manifest during gameplay.

 That being said, [let's get started!](02-characters)